-When you’re having an issue with Zendesk Support, one of the most common troubleshooting suggestions is to clear your cache and cookies.
-While this may sound like the web equivalent of “try turning it on and off again,” clearing out your cache and cookies is not only a key troubleshooting step, but in many cases it will solve your problem altogether!
+When you have an issue with Zendesk, one of the most common troubleshooting suggestions is to clear your cache and cookies.
+While this may sound like the web equivalent of “try turning it on and off again,” clearing out your cache and cookies is not only a key troubleshooting step but in many cases it will solve the problem altogether.

 But what is your cache, and why should you clear it?

-If you follow our updates page , you can see that we are always fixing, improving, and adding features to Zendesk Support.
+If you follow the Zendesk updates page, you can see that we are always fixing, improving, and adding features to Zendesk Support.
 Because of this constant progress, your cache and cookies can become outdated quickly, which may cause issues and unwanted behavior when your browser tries to use older versions.

 Browsers are constantly updating themselves, so to ensure you’re getting the latest information, use the following links to view the current browser-specific methods for clearing your cache and cookies:

 While the methods described at the links above are commonly used, adding an extension can make the process quick and easy.
 The information below can minimize the hassle of clearing your cache and cookies, as it will only update the cookies for the page you have open at the time.
 Click the links to download the available extension.